Armoring up for Election Day tomorrow, the impending social media warfare, the inevitable lockdown, and of course the ever-present COVID.

 Had you heard about Ubuntu before?
-Let’s discuss in the comments.
+Let’s discuss this in the comments.

 AND TENURE NEEDS TO GO AWAY.
-I had a horrible experience with a teacher and due to her having tenure, she was untouchable.
+I had a horrible experience with a teacher and because of her having tenure; she was untouchable.

 Educators, please talk to me in the comments.
 I would love your honest input.

 I found this inspiring tale randomly while searching YouTube for homeschool materials, although I don’t believe in random anymore.

 Here is the title of Erika’s book: I Held the Sun in My Hands: A Memoir by Erika Jacoby

 Here is the title of Ursula’s book Stations Along the Way: The Spiritual Transformation of Former Hitler Youth Leader by Ursula Martens